-Am I ready for college academics and a faster pace?
+- Am I ready for college academics and a faster pace?

 - Have I shown that I’m a responsible person who can get to classes and complete assignments on my own?

-- What requirements do I need to meet for my high school diploma?
-(If you enroll in classes that don’t meet the requirements or withdraw from or fail a college course, you may not graduate from high school with your class.)
+- If I enroll in classes that don’t meet my high school graduation requirements, withdraw from courses, or fail a course, will I still be able to graduate from high school with my class?

 - Will I be able to arrange my schedule so I can get to classes on both campuses?

 - How will I get there?
 Since transportation isn’t covered by the program you should also consider how long will it take to travel from one school to the other.